 Redemption Option 3: Shopping

 You can utilize any points you can’t use elsewhere on a number of shopping networks.
 This includes using Pay with Points (merchants such as Amazon and Ticketmaster) and the Membership Rewards Shop, Pay With Points (basically statement credit), Ticketmaster, and Uber.

 There are many more options, but we won’t cover them all here.
 In general, your reward points will be worth $0.01 or less utilizing these methods of redemption.

 Here are the travel partners through Membership Rewards (links to their loyalty pages):

 Airlines: Asia Miles, Emirates Skywards, Virgin Atlantic Flying Club, Club Premiere Aero Mexico, Air France / KLM Flying Blue, Delta SkyMiles, Air Canada Aeroplan, MilleMiglia Club Alltalia, Iberia Plus, Singapore Airlines KrisFlyer, British Airways Executive Club, Hawaiian Airlines, and All Nippon Airways (ANA), JetBlue TrueBlue, Virgin America Elevate, Etihad Guest.

 Note that this card has recently been updated, and these values may not reflect all available card benefits.

-We will mention up front: The Platinum Card® from American Express is not for everyone.
+We will mention up front: This card is not for everyone.

 Exploring the specifics of how you would like to use this card and having a plan for doing so will help ensure you utilize the card to its full potential.